multiscale/muscle3/docs/source/tutorial.rst

 future colleagues (and possibly your future self) will thank you.

-MessagePack is an extensible format, and since sending grids is very common in these kinds of models it would be nice if NumPy arrays could be sent directly.
+MessagePack is an extensible format, and since sending grids is very common in these kinds of models MUSCLE 3 supports sending NumPy arrays directly.
+Here, we wrap our array U into a :class:`libmuscle.Grid` object, so that we can add the name of the dimensions.
+In this case there's only one, and ``x`` is not very descriptive, so we could have also passed ``U`` directly, in which case MUSCLE would have sent a :class:`libmuscle.Grid` without index names automatically.
-That's not yet implemented, but should be in a future version of MUSCLE 3.

 Finally, if you want to use your own encoding, you can just send a ``bytes`` object, which will be transmitted as-is, with minimal overhead.